 Interns may participate in additional internship programs as long as they maintain student status or begin a new internship program within 12 months of graduation.

 Trainees are eligible for additional training programs after a period of at least two years residency outside the United States following their initial training program.
-Summer work and travel participants may take part in the program for as many summers as they like, as long as they are enrolled full-time in post-secondary education.

 Participants who have successfully completed an internship program and no longer meet the eligibility requirements for an internship program must reside outside of the United States for at least two years before they can apply for a training program.